 Ability to Keep Residents Mobile

-This indicates the percentage of residents who retained mobility levels over time.
-Preserving mobility is often a great sign for residents' well-being.
+This indicates the percent of patients that were able to retain mobility over time.
+Optimizing mobility is usually a great sign for residents' health.

 Short-term Care: Rehospitalizations